About

 The Team Behind MEGURI

-MEGURI is built by a team of seven specialists — spanning strategy, technology, creativity, research, editorial, communications, and soul guidance.
+MEGURI is built by eight people — spanning strategy, technology, creativity, research, editorial, communications, and soul guidance.
 Each brings a distinct lens to the SBNR world, ensuring our content is rigorous, beautiful, and deeply human.

 Strategy